HafsaHameed457/F-Info/rqs.md

 ## What is virtual DOM in React?

 The Virtual DOM in React is an in-memory representation of the actual DOM.
 It helps React efficiently update and render the user interface by comparing the current and previous virtual DOM states using a process called diffing.

+## How Virtual DOM Works

+Efficient Rendering: The Virtual DOM is an in-memory representation of the actual DOM that React uses to optimize the process of updating and rendering UI changes.
+Diffing Algorithm: React compares the current and previous versions of the Virtual DOM using a diffing algorithm, identifying the minimal set of changes required to update the real DOM.
+Batch Updates: Instead of updating the real DOM immediately, React batches multiple changes to reduce unnecessary re-renders, improving performance.
+Faster Updates: Since updating the real DOM is slow, React minimizes direct DOM manipulations by only making updates where necessary after comparing the Virtual DOM.
+Declarative UI: With the Virtual DOM, React allows developers to write code in a declarative style, letting React handle when and how to efficiently update the UI.